 This commitment requires STRABAG SE to do more than merely comply with the prevailing laws and legislation.
-Voluntary self-imposed obligation means that it must explain non-compliance with the so-called C-rules ("comply or explain") which go beyond the legal requirements.
-In line with this part of the Austrian Code of Corporate Governance, STRABAG SE explains its non-compliance with C-Rules 2, 27, 27a and 38 of the Code:
+Voluntary selfimposed obligation means that it must explain non-compliance with the so-called C-rules ("comply or explain") which go beyond the legal requirements.
+In line with this part of the Austrian Code of Corporate Governance, STRABAG SE explains its non-compliance with C-Rules 2 and 27 of the Code:

-C-Rule 2 of the Code: Among the shares of STRABAG SE are two special registered shares with an associated right to nominate one member of the supervisory board each; this is advantageous for STRABAG SE because it guarantees the know-how of important stake-holders on the supervisory board.
+C-Rule 2 of the Code: Among the shares of STRABAG SE are two special registered shares with an associated right to nominate one member of the Supervisory Board each.
+This was decided by the Annual General Meeting.
+This is advantageous for STRABAG SE - and makes sense for good corporate governance - because it guarantees the know-how of important stakeholders on the Supervisory Board.

-C-Rule 27 of the Code: It is a matter of concern for STRABAG SE that remuneration of the management board members be made according to measurable criteria in a way that is transparent and easily comprehensible.
-The remuneration of the management board is therefore based on the scope of the work, the responsibilities and the personal performance of the individual management board member as well as on the achievement of the corporate goal, the size and the economic situation of the company.
-Nonfinancial criteria are not applied for the remuneration as these do not guarantee a transparent and easily comprehensible remuneration within the business activities of STRABAG SE.
+C-Rule 27 of the Code: It is a matter of concern for STRABAG SE that remuneration of the Management Board members be made according to measurable criteria in a way that is transparent and easily comprehensible.
+The remuneration of the Management Board is therefore based on the scope of the work, the responsibilities and the personal performance of the individual Management Board member as well as on the achievement of the corporate goal, the size and the economic situation of the company.
+Nonfinancial criteria are not applied for the remuneration of the Management Board members during the ongoing term as these do not guarantee a transparent and easily comprehensible remuneration within the business activities of STRABAG SE.
+This was decided following debate in the executive committee of the STRABAG SE Supervisory Board.